MilkMilk233/OS-mechanism/README.md

 ## Linux kernel & gcc 升级方法

-**2022/09/30: Ignore in this assignment, DO NOT TRY IT HERE!!!!
+**2022/09/30: Ignore this session, DO NOT TRY IT HERE!!!!
 Otherwise there will be a lot of crashes.**

 Normal Update: